madington/generator-webapp/readme.md

 $ cd generator-madington-webapp
 $ npm link
 ```
+You now have a local copy and linked to npm.
+Go to your working dir and run:

 - Run: `yo madington-webapp`
 - Run `grunt build` for building and `grunt serve` for preview[*](#serve-note). `--allow-remote` option for remote access.